 The inner tube has a valve, used to keep it pumped up.
 Most inner tubes have either a Presta or Schrader valve, which we’ll come on to.
 Ensuring you have the right valve type for your bike’s wheels is essential.

-What size inner tube do I need?
+What size inner tube do you need?

 The simple answer is: one that fits inside your tyre.
 But like many bike-related things, it’s a bit more complicated than this.

-Your inner tube needs to fit the wheel’s diameter and also the width of the tyre fitted, so there are two significant measurements to get right.
+Your inner tube needs to fit the wheel’s diameter and also the width of the tyre fitted, so there are two significant measurements to get right:

 Let’s start with diameter – make sure you’ve got the right size inner tube for your wheel’s diameter or you’ll find it difficult to fit.